amannsonii3/Git_Recap/README.md

 ## Subheader

-Ohh!
-Btw double hash "##" can give you a sub-header.

 *git status* : shows all the file that were updated, created or deleted but **haven't been updated in the stagging area yet.**

 *git init* : if you want to start tracking a completely new folder.